Skip to content

 In other words, if you have the money to do two white papers, don’t try to cram every possible detail into one.

-So if your draft is too long, see if you can split it into two or three papers.
+So if your draft is too long, see if you can split it into two or even three papers.

 Then each paper will be shorter and more accessible.
 And you’ll get three chances to impress prospects instead of only one.